i004/zwsp/README.md

 ![](https://i.imgur.com/YN3gjdM.png)

-It works because the characters this library uses are actually a zero-width spaces and they appear to be invisible.
+It works because the characters this library uses are actually a zero-width spaces and are invisible.
 Users still can access the info you stored, but a regular user won't notice anything.

 ---
 ### Other examples